Oleffa/Aalto-OperatingSystems-Challenge/README.md

 ## 2. Using the docker image
-The docker container as can be found in //TODO link and was exported using:
+The docker container image was exported using:
 ```shell
 sudo docker export [container name] | gzip car_detector.tar.gz
 ```